WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can redrive messages from DQL using [replay-aws-dlq](https://github.com/garryyao/replay-aws-dlq), you probably want to use `npx` for that.

+  - aws **introduced an SDK API to perform the redrive**.
+You should favour that instead.
+See [this link](https://aws.amazon.com/blogs/aws/a-new-set-of-apis-for-amazon-sqs-dead-letter-queue-redrive).

 ##### Integration with AWS Lambda

 - AWS Lambda service deploys a fleet of _pollers_ that read from your queue.
 The **initial pollers concurrency is 5 and